 This base is priced pretty moderately in the adjustable bed frame game.
 We think that it’s priced accurately.
-A queen size will cost you $995 MSRP.
-If Helix is running a sale or offering a coupon code, it should be hovering to the right of this text.
+A queen size will cost you around $850.
+If Helix is running a sale or offering a coupon code, it should be hovering somewhere on your screen.
 And be sure to check out our Mattress Deals page, as well, because we have some great deals that will save you some extra cash on products like mattresses, pillows, sheets, etc.

 Check out this price chart to see what each size will cost you:

 You can always check HelixSleep.com to see what deals they’re currently promoting.
 We’ve seen them offer anything from absolutely zero dollars off to $200 off—it just depends on the season and what their marketing department feels is right.